collective/jquery.recurrenceinput.js/README.rst

   with a drop down showing the templates.
 The "Edit..." link creates and selects a new rule with the human readable rule as title.
 * We need to be able to display the occurrences in the widget.
-  This will likely require parameters to locate the datetime widgets and a callback JSON API (or we need to do rrule iteration in JS).
+  This will likely a callback JSON API (or we need to do rrule iteration in JS).
 * Occurrences should be able to be "skipped" (by using EXDATE).
 * User should be able to add occurrences (RDATE).
 * Make more examples in the demo.html: i18n, templates etc.